pagopa-archive/io-functions/README.md

 ### Authentication of requests

 Authentication of requests is handled by the Azure API Management service.
-Currently the system relies on a bearer API token for authenticating clients.
+Currently the system relies on a custom API token for authenticating clients.
+The token is transmitted in the HTTP request custom header `Ocp-Apim-Subscription-Key` and is tied to one user account belonging to an Organization.

 ### Authorization of requests